davidcalhoun/mobile-console/README.md

 ### In progress!

-What's up here now is very rough and was sort of [http://2011.jsconf.us/#/proposal/eedf3aa8dabe4621ac6c1cf7f1ffd765](cobbled together for jsconf 2011).
+What's up here now is very rough and was sort of [cobbled together for jsconf 2011](http://2011.jsconf.us/#/proposal/eedf3aa8dabe4621ac6c1cf7f1ffd765).
 It'll be a bit more refined with time, with more explanation and many more revisions I'm sure.

 ### TODO
 *   more comments in the code!